-Bid adjustments let you show your ads at a frequency you decide on the basis of when, where, and how the user searches.
-So you can set your bid to show your ad more frequently for devices in 10km radius of your business.
+Bid adjustments let you show your ads at a frequency you decide by when, where, and how the user searches.
+So you can set your bid to show your ad more frequently for devices in a 10km radius of your business.

 What’s interesting?
-Well, you can upload bulk campaigns and keywords to the tool, make multiple edits to the entire campaign, get detailed stats across all campaigns, and much more.
+Well, you can upload bulk campaigns and keywords to the tool, make multiple edits to the entire paid search campaign, get detailed stats, and much more.

-- Exclude user locations that are not relevant to your business.
-To do this, go to the dimensions tab.
-Then select user locations from the view menu.
-Here, sort by clicks to see clicks coming in from locations and examine their performance.
-If a location is getting many clicks and no conversions, you can exclude this location from serving.
+Exclude user locations that are not relevant to your business.
+To do this, go to the dimensions tab, then, select user locations from the view menu.
+Here, sort your clicks based on the user location and examine their performance.
+If an area is getting many clicks and no conversions, you can exclude this location from serving.

-- Look at the results for mobile devices with full browsers vs computers and tablets.
-Increase or decrease the bid adjustment depending on the performance.
+Look at the results for mobile devices with full browsers vs. computers and tablets.
+Increase or decrease the bid adjustment depending on performance.

-Marketing is easy only when you have every ingredient required for the perfect recipe!
-Make every move count, pay attention to your keywords, audience, and every factor involved in the campaign to make sure you don’t miss out anything important.
+A successful paid search campaign is possible only when you have every ingredient required for conversions in place!
+Make every move count, pay attention to your keywords, audience, and every factor involved in the paid search campaign to make sure you don’t miss out anything important.

-So now you have gone through the 10 tips for productive CPC advertising.
+So, now you have gone through the 10 tips for productive paid search campaign.
 Try these tips and apply them to your paid search marketing tools to boost your present and future online advertising campaigns without having to shed any extra dough!